Running yoda-scan has three external dependencies, which must be configured after yoda-scan docker is installed via rpm.

 Mail storage access

 IceWarp server sends Yoda-scan absolute file paths to the mail (and archive) storage directory.
+Therefore, it needs access to IceWarp's mail and archive storage directory to extract text from emails.
 The storage directory must be mounted on the system, where yoda-scan is installed at /mnt/data mount point (i.e. /mnt/data/mail and /mnt/data/archive, respectively).
-Read-only access is sufficient.
+Read-only access is sufficient enough.

 When the IceWarp Server itself also uses /mnt/data as a storage mount point, there's no need for extra manual configuration.